sk4x0r/raft/README.md

 ```
 inbox:=s1.RaftInbox()
 outbox:=s1.RaftOutbox()
-//if cmd is a command I want to send then
+//if 'cmd' is a command I want to send then
 inbox <-c1
 //after processing the command by server, result is sent on outbox
 resp:= <-outbox
+//now 'resp' contains the output after processing command 'cmd'
 ```

 # License